Stylidium pedunculatum

 Stylidium pedunculatum is a dicotyledonous plant that belongs to the genus Stylidium (family Stylidiaceae).
 It is an annual plant that grows from 5 to 10 cm tall.
 The linear or deltate leaves, about 20-200 per plant, are mostly in terminal rosettes but with some scattered along the elongate stem.
 The leaves are generally 4.5-8.5 mm long and 0.5-0.8 mm wide.
 Petioles are absent.
 This species produces 2-14 scapes per plant.
 Inflorescences are 4–7 cm long and produces a single white or pink flower that blooms from March to September in the Southern Hemisphere.
-S. pedunculatums distribution is scattered in the tropical areas of Queensland and the Northern Territory and isolated in the Aru Islands.
+S. pedunculatums distribution is scattered in the tropical areas of Australia (Queensland and the Northern Territory) and isolated in the Aru Islands.
 Its habitat is recorded as being damp, sandy soils in open Melaleuca viridiflora communities.
 It's been found in association with Drosera, Schoenus, and Utricularia species.
 S. pedunculatum is most closely associated with S. ericksoniae.
 Its conservation status has been assessed as data deficient.